algolia/algoliasearch-zendesk/app/README.md

 [![GitHub license](https://img.shields.io/github/license/algolia/algoliasearch-zendesk.svg)](../LICENSE)

-This JavaScript library allows you to replace the default search of your Zendesk Help Center by Algolia.
+This library allows you to replace the default search of your Zendesk Help Center by Algolia.
 [Algolia](https://www.algolia.com) is a hosted full-text, numerical, and faceted search engine capable of delivering realtime results from the first keystroke.

 To browse through the crawler, visit the [crawler/](../crawler/) folder.